oroinc/documentation/commerce/user_guide/payment/prerequisites/paypal.rst

 Disable Fraud Protection for the Test Setup to avoid your test transaction being blocked.
 Test transactions may look suspicions due to unusual behaviour and eventual failures because of the invalid data:

 #.
-Login to the https://manager.paypal.com/ as described in the `Enable Secure Token and Silent Post`_ section.
+Log into the https://manager.paypal.com/ as described in the `Enable Secure Token and Silent Post`_ section.

 #.
 Navigate to the **Service Settings > Fraud Protection > Edit Standard Filters** in the menu.